Crisp and buttery on the outside, fluffy on the inside, homemade waffles are a breakfast (or a dinner!) for which my entire family cheers.

 Considering how deep my love for waffles runs, it’s high time I shared with you my ultimate list of best waffle recipes.

-I’ve been making waffles a long time and I’ve discovered that, while everyone has their own preferences for favorite waffle recipes, there area few things that all great waffles have in common.
+I’ve been making waffles a long time and I’ve discovered that, while everyone has their own preferences, there are a few things that all great waffles have in common.

-A superior waffle is crispy on the outside (but never oily or greasy!) with a soft fluffy interior.
-The best waffle recipe is one that doesn’t fall apart when you try to pry it from the iron but doesn’t get tough and dense as it cools.
+The ultimate waffle recipe is crispy on the outside (but never oily or greasy!) with a soft fluffy interior.
+The best waffles won’t fall apart when you lift them from the iron, they won’t bend in half, and they also won’t get tough and dense as they cool.

 Want the best ever classic Homemade Waffles Recipe?
 Scroll straight to the bottom of this post and print the recipe.